← BlogPreparation Strategy

 • You're Running Out of Time: If you’re truly stuck and time is running out, a calculated guess between A-D is risky.
 “None of the above” offers a reasonable chance of success.

-With only 70 seconds per question, efficient time management is paramount.
+With approximately 2 minutes per question (10 questions in 20 minutes), efficient time management is paramount.
 Here's how to maximize your speed:

 • Prioritize: If a question seems particularly complex, skip it and return to it later if you have time.